shireesha78931/hello-world/README.md

 # hello-world
-this is shireesha practising with github
+this is shireesha practicing with gethub